Dyah Adila

 Profile Picture

 Hello!
-I am a PhD student advised by Fred Sala in the Sprocket Lab.
+I am a final-year PhD student advised by Fred Sala in the Sprocket Lab.
+I’ve been fortunate to intern at Google Research and AWS AI Labs.

 See my CV